Identity Governance & Administration

 The two approaches can be specific - depending on the population - or combined.

-It is then a matter of provisioning this information in the various target systems, with the creation of "user" accounts for example.
+The next step is to provision this information in the various target systems, with the creation of “user” accounts for example.

-As a first step, it is necessary to define a list of the authorizations or resources available within the organization, in a vocabulary that the end user can understand.
+The first step is to define a list of the authorizations and resources available within the organization, in a vocabulary that the end-user can understand.

-It must allow you to make an independent request for access, which will then follow a validation process (it must also allow you to modify or delete rights).
+It must enable you to make an independent access request, which will then follow a validation process (it must also enable you to modify or delete rights).

-It is possible to build a role model that allows you to construct sets of rights, and to assign them or not in an automated way to users based on rules.
+It is possible to create a role model that allows you to construct sets of rights, and to assign them or not to users automatically on the basis of rules.

-It is a matter of defining incompatibilities of rights or roles and setting up preventive detection rules (at the time of a request) or a posteriori (control reports for example).
+This involves defining incompatible rights or roles, and setting up preventive detection rules (at the time of a request) or a posteriori (control reports, for example).

-Finally, the validated theoretical rights are automatically or manually provisioned in the target systems.
+Finally, validated theoretical rights are provisioned automatically or manually in the target systems.

 Governance / Audit and Compliance